 Grace and George Ulyett engaged in some excellent hitting to take the score to 51, before Spofforth induced a snick and wicketkeeper Jack Blackham tumbled to catch Ulyett.

 Having scored 32, which ended up as the highest of the innings, Grace hit one from Harry Boyle to be easily taken at mid-off by Alec Bannerman.

 After some dogged resistance by Lyttleton and Bunny Lucas, Spofforth fired out four wickets within the space of nine runs – without any help from the others.
 He knocked out the stumps of Lyttleton at 66, held a return catch from Allan Steel and bowled Maurice Read, both at 70, and then had Lucas playing on at 75.
 Billy Barnes followed, gloving one from Boyle to Murdoch.

-At 75 for nine, the last man, Ted Peate, walked in.
+At 75 for 9, the last man, Ted Peate, walked in.
 The tension was unbearable.
 From accounts of the day, one learns that one spectator collapsed to his death from excitement, and another gnawed right through the handle of his umbrella.

 Peate, the best slow left-arm bowler in the country, was plainly unequal to the task of scoring the remaining 10 runs.
 After hitting Boyle through square-leg for two, he missed the next one and the stumps were in shambles.